-Nsight Systems is designed to scale across a wide range of NVIDIA platforms, from NVIDIA DGX™ multi-GPU+multi-NIC x86 servers to NVIDIA RTX™ workstations, NVIDIA® GeForce® gaming PCs, NVIDIA Optimus™-enabled laptops, NVIDIA DRIVE® devices with Tegra®+dedicated graphics card (dGPU) multi-OS, and NVIDIA Jetson™.
+Nsight Systems is designed to scale across a wide range of NVIDIA platforms, from NVIDIA DGX™ multi-GPU+multi-NIC x86 servers to NVIDIA RTX™ workstations, NVIDIA GeForce™ gaming PCs, NVIDIA Optimus™-enabled laptops, NVIDIA DRIVE® devices with Tegra®+dedicated graphics card (dGPU) multi-OS, and NVIDIA Jetson™ for edge AI and robotics.
 Nsight Systems can even provide valuable insights with real-time stutter analysis in video games, pro-visualization applications, and high-performance computing (HPC) load balancing.
-These insights can even extend to deep learning and inference, where the load and distribution can be seen in frameworks such as PyTorch and TensorFlow, allowing users to tune their models and parameters to increase single- or multi-GPU utilization.
+These insights can extend to deep learning and inference, where the load and distribution can be seen in frameworks such as PyTorch and TensorFlow, allowing users to tune their models and parameters to increase single- or multi-GPU utilization.

 Nsight Systems latches on to a target application to expose GPU and CPU activity, events, annotations, throughput, and performance metrics in a chronological timeline.
 With low overhead, this data can be visualized accurately and in parallel for ease of understanding.
 GPU workloads are further correlated with in-application CPU events, allowing for performance blockers to be easily identified and remedied.